Home Health Addressing Dual Diagnosis: Mental Health Disorders & Substance Abuse

 Inpatient Treatment Components for Dual Diagnosis Patients

-Inpatient or residential programs for dual diagnosis patients require a commitment from the individual to go into a care facility where treatment is provided around-the-clock.
-There are several advantages to inpatient programs, including the ability to remove a patient from the outside triggers that can be associated with his conditions.
+Inpatient or residential programs for dual diagnosis patients require a commitment from the individual to go into a care facility where treatment is provided around the clock.
+Inpatient programs have several advantages, including the ability to remove a patient from the outside triggers that can be associated with his conditions.

 • Immersion in a community of like-minded people: Even though addiction and mental illness are different for every man, there are a lot of aspects most men have in common.
 Therefore, being immersed in a group setting with other males who are facing some of the same battles can truly have a therapeutic effect.